aaronchoi5/bingSearchTesting/README.md

-This can be used to login to a microsoft account and test out searching capabilities.
-You will need to add 2 additional files containing the login info and a list of search terms respectively in the parent directory.
+This can be used to login to a microsoft account and test out their searching capabilities.
+You will need to add 2 additional files containing the login info and a list of search terms named userinfo.txt and searchlist.txt respectively in the parent directory.